JvJev/tietovery/readme.txt

 2. Open code in your code editor.
     Note: I used VS code, bash for terminal, NPM.
-So further instructions instructions will be based on mentioned conditions.
+So further instructions will be based on mentioned tools.

 3. Open two terminal windows.
 In first type in "cd frontend" to reach frontend directory, in second "cd backend" to reach backend directory.